Top-ranked boys tennis player rolls into semis with a point to make

 Streaming: The Neighborhood Sports Network streams state tournament games.
 A subscription is required.
 Link to the streams here.

 Mahtomedi's Sam Rathmanner, ranked second, and Brandon Pham, ranked third, also advanced to the semifinals.
-Rathmanner survived two three-sets scares from Anthony Scheglowski of Lakeville North and Bode Campbell of Bloomington Jefferson.
+Rathmanner survived two three-set scares from Anthony Scheglowski of Lakeville North and Bode Campbell of Bloomington Jefferson.
+Wayzata's Aaron Beduhn, ranked eighth, is the fourth semifinalist after two easy victories.
+Bhagra will take on Pham in the semifinals, and Rathmanner will face Beduhn.

 The top doubles team, Orono's Quinn Martini and Anthony Perrill, swept two matches to reach the semifinals.